-The principal object of the Party is to promote an open and benevolent society in which individual New Zealanders are free to achieve their full potential.
+An open and benevolent society in which individual New Zealanders are free to achieve their full potential

 ACT was founded in 1993 as the Association of Consumers and Taxpayers by Derek Quigley, a former National cabinet minister and Sir Roger Douglas, the former Labour Minister of Finance.
 Since we became a political party in 1994, we have consistently been the party of ideas, advocating for expanded personal freedom and responsibility.

-- That it is inherent in the nature of human beings as individuals that they are the owners of their own lives and must be free to act according to their own judgments so long as they accept and respect the like freedom of others; and
+We believe it is inherent in the nature of human beings as individuals that they are the owners of their own lives and must be free to act according to their own judgments so long as they accept and respect the like freedom of others.

-- That the proper purpose of government is to enact and enforce laws, and to take such action as may be necessary to secure freedom of the individual from the actions of others, including those others who constitute the government, which could constrain individuals from exercising ownership of their own lives"
+That the proper purpose of government is to enact and enforce laws, and to take such action as may be necessary to secure freedom of the individual from the actions of others, including those others who constitute the government, which could constrain individuals from exercising ownership of their own.

 - Income taxes should be levied at one flat rate and capital should never be taxed.

-- Government or Councils should not own, operate, invest in, loan to, or make grants to any entity that seeks to compete in the private sector.
+- Neither central nor local government should own, operate, invest in, loan to, or make grants to any entity that seeks to compete in the private sector;

-- Pollution and natural resources should be managed with free market solutions such as polluter pays and tradeable quotas.
+- Pollution and natural resources should be managed with free-market solutions such as polluter-pays and tradable quotas;

-- Welfare entitlements other than for sickness and disability should be time-limited.
-Thereafter welfare entitlements should be in the form of managed assistance.
+- Welfare entitlements other than for sickness and disability should be time-limited and thereafter should be in the form of managed assistance.